 Off-the-shelf affordable SMPS are not inherently designed to fulfill Eurorack needs.
-When looking for an SMPS providing all 3 required voltages, the +12V and -12V rails are usually weak compared to an excessively powerful 5V rail.
+When looking for an SMPS providing all 3 required voltages from a single unit, the +12V and -12V rails are usually weak compared to an excessively powerful 5V rail.

-In those supplies, both 12 volt rails play a secondary role.
-Usually, these 12V rails are not specified with the same care and strength as the “main” 5V rail.
+In those supply blocks, both 12 volt rails play a secondary role.
+Usually, the 12V rails are not specified with the same care and strength as the “main” 5V rail.

-Finally, the cost and weight of the supply will relate to its hefty 5V power capability.
+Finally, the cost and weight of such supply will relate to its hefty 5V power capability.

 Better forget the 3-rail supplies!

-It’s much easier to find a good +12/-12 SMPS, and not bother for the lack of 5V
+It’s much easier to find a good two-rail-only +12/-12 SMPS, and not bother for the lack of 5V

 When buying a supply, the main selection criterion is the power available (then the “cleanness” of the voltages: the smallest the ripple voltage, the better; but that’s another topic).

 In Eurorack, consumption is discussed in milliamps (1 amp = 1000 milliamps), so you have to decide how many amps you need.

-By design, there is an imbalance in power needs; a typical case will draw almost twice the current on the positive rail than on the negative one*.
+In practice, there is an imbalance in Eurorack power needs; a typical case will draw almost twice the current on the positive rail than on the negative one*.

 Then, we need a 5V rail and the usual way is to put some voltage regulator on the +12V rail.

 Knowing that the 12V rail is already the most loaded, doing so is inadequate and to be frank, somehow silly isn't it?

-This is where our NoDrain regulator comes handy as it draws its current from the negative rail.
+This is where our NoDrain converter comes handy as it draws its current from the negative rail.
 The power needs on the 5V rail are easily covered by the unused power on the negative 12V rail.
-All of your +12V power is available for its dedicated use.
+All of your +12V power is then available for its dedicated use.